 This means that your premise is located in an area which is currently, or will be, served with high-speed broadband through our Fibre broadband, providing superfast broadband in these areas of up to 100 megabits per second.
 Each cabinet boosts broadband speeds for approximately 200 premises in its vicinity.
 Live cabinets are coloured green on the map, planned are coloured blue.
 You can test whether high speed broadband is currently available to you by using our line/eircode lookup.
+Please note the broadband speed available to a premise within the green shaded area is dependent upon its distance from the nearest fibre cabinet.
+Visit the line checker on the home page to identify the broadband speed available at your address, or contact a retail service provider if you are a new fixed line customer.

 Fibre Broadband is now available to order with speeds of between 30Mb/s and 1000Mb/s.
 You can order through the service providers identified as offering rural fibre broadband on this page.